tandrup/SquairPlay/README.md

 To do
 -----
 1. Start "./shairport.pl" automatically
-2. Update "shairport" to version 0.5 (currently 0.3)
-3. Prevent 'hairplay' from using a new port each time it restarts
+2. Prevent 'hairplay' from using a new port each time it restarts
-4. Fix the "wav" and "flac" entries in "custom-convert.conf"
+3. Fix the "wav" and "flac" entries in "custom-convert.conf"
-5. Provide a settings page where user can enter the AirPort private key.
+4. Provide a settings page where user can enter the AirPort private key.
 We probably shouldn't distribute the key with the plugin
-6. Investigate whether the AirPort protocol sends metadata about the currently-playing track?
+5. Investigate whether the AirPort protocol sends metadata about the currently-playing track?

 Bugs
 ----